wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-hybrid-connection-connect-on-premises-sql-server.md

 	When publishing completes, your browser will launch and show your now familiar ASP.NET application -- except that now it is live in the Azure cloud!

-Next, you will use your live web site to see its Hybrid Connection in action.
+Next, you will use your live web application to see its Hybrid Connection in action.

-### Test the completed web site on Azure ###
+### Test the completed web application on Azure ###

 1. On the top right of your web page on Azure, choose **Log in**.

 	![Test log in][HCTestLogIn]

-2. Your Azure Websites is now connected to your web site's membership database on your local machine.
+2. Your Azure web app is now connected to your web application's membership database on your local machine.
 To verify this, log in with the same credentials that you entered in the local database earlier.

 	![Hello greeting][HCTestHelloContoso]

-3. To further test your new hybrid connection, log off of your Azure web site and register as another user.
+3. To further test your new hybrid connection, log off of your Azure web application and register as another user.
 Provide a new user name and password, and then click **Register**.

 	![Test register another user][HCTestRegisterRelecloud]